jellyfin/jellyfin.org/content/developers/docs/api/authentication.md

 Depending on your app you might want to either show a "next" button to press when the user is authorized the app or otherwise automatically update the Quick Connect state.
 We recommended refreshing the Quick Connect state every 5 seconds.

 Eventually the authenticated value will change to true.
 This means the user authorized your app.
-You can now use the secret to get an access token in the user api.
+You can now use the secret to get an access token in the user api via the [AuthenticateWithQuickConnect](https://api.jellyfin.org/#tag/User/operation/AuthenticateWithQuickConnect) operation.

 So in summary: